Dominican Pollo Guisado (Stewed Chicken) Recipe

-Recipe development and and food photography by Zariel Grullón RDN, CDN
+Recipe development and food photography by Zariel Grullón RDN, CDN

 Pollo guisado Dominican completed recipe photo

-Pollo guisado is one of the most common and delicious Dominican foods.
+Pollo guisado is one of the most common and delicious Dominican dishes.
 It’s often served for lunch or dinner with white rice, beans, salad, and sometimes avocado and tostones (fried green plantains).

 Essentially, it’s a braised chicken stew loaded with herbs, spices, and veggies.